CCEMGroupTCD/DARTassembler/docs/doc_files/part2_dart_modules_documentation/ligand_filters/ligand_filters.rst

             Maximum bond length in Angstrom.
 If empty, will be treated as infinity.

         apply_to_denticities :

-            A list of denticities or empty.
-This filter will be applied only to ligands with a denticity in this list.
-If empty, will apply to all ligands.
+            Denticity or list of denticities.
+This filter will be applied only to ligands with the specified denticities.
+If empty or omitted, will apply to all ligands.

     :example: This filter would remove a bidentate ligand with metal-donor bond lengths of (1.4, 2.2) Angstrom, but keep another bidentate ligand with metal-donor bond lengths of (1.6, 1.8) Angstrom.